-Before they graduate, all MSW students are required to participate in one Fall and one Spring IP Forum, along with completing IPCP modules (UBlearns Courses).
-This requirement is embedded in the field education (i.e., task to be completed) and students can earn up to 6 field hours (refer to the section, “How can we earn field hours for participating in IP Forums?”).
-All students (except those in full-time advanced standing programs) will have at least two opportunities to register for and participate in both fall and spring forums.
+Before they graduate, all MSW students are expected and encouraged to participate in one Fall and one Spring IP Forum, along with completing IPCP modules (Courses on UBlearns).
+This expectation is embedded in the field education (i.e., task to be completed) and students may earn up to 6 field hours (refer to the section, “How can we earn field hours for participating in IP Forums?”).
+All students – except those in full-time advanced standing programs – will have at least two chances to register for and participate in both fall and spring forums.
 If you are in the advanced standing program (either FT or PT), you will have one chance to participate in each Forum.

 You will sign up and participate in one 90- to 120-minute session.
 There will be multiple session times available from which you can choose.
 Refer to the “Sounds great!
-How do I sign up?” section below on this page.
+How do I sign up?” section on this FAQ page for more information.

 Generally speaking, IPE prepares students from different health professions to work in a collaborative, team environment to provide highly effective patient- and population-centered care.
 Interprofessional teams enhance the quality of patient care, lower healthcare costs, decrease inpatient lengths of stay, and reduce medical errors.
 Patients receive safer, high-quality care when health professionals work effectively in a team, communicate productively and understand each other's roles.

 Specifically, IP Forums allow students to gain knowledge and practice skills on how to work effectively in practice settings that require interprofessional collaboration.
 This happens in an academic educational setting that promotes shared learning and skills building with students from many disciplines within and beyond healthcare settings (e.g., medical, dental, public health, physical therapy, occupational therapy, dietetics, pharmacy, athletic training, law, management, counseling psychology, nursing, social work, etc.).
 In addition, the skills and knowledge related to interprofessional collaboration are closely integrated into all social work competencies indicated in the 2015 CSWE EPAS and are expected to be included in the 2022 EPAS.

-During the first two weeks of the Fall and Spring semester, you will receive a series of email invitations to sign up for IP Forum.
-It will be a first-come, first-serve basis (up to 250 spots) so please be sure to act early to ensure your spot.
-The deadline to sign up is early in each semester due to the logistic complexity to assign nearly 1000 students to small group discussion sessions.
+At the beginning of the Fall and Spring semester, you will receive a series of email invitations to sign up for IP Forum.
+It will be a first-come, first-serve basis so please be sure to act early to ensure your spot.
+The deadline to sign up is early in each semester due to the logistical complexity to assign nearly 1000 students to small group discussion sessions.
 It also helps to clear or adjust your schedule in advance so you can secure the time.

 There are two main reasons.
 One is the logistics of assigning nearly 1000 students into small discussion groups represented by students from as many disciplines as possible.
 Another reason is that we want to give students plenty of time to review and complete pre-forum requirements leading up to the IP Forum Day.